psteinb/hpc-in-a-day/_episodes/02-02-advanced-job-scheduling.md

 > ~~~~~
 > $ python3 ./calc_pi.py 100000000
 > ~~~~~
-> 2. Use the `time` utility to measure the runtime of this command.
+> 2. Put the `time` command before `python3` to measure the runtime of this command.
-> 3. Submit a job with the same command but using `10000000000`, i.e. `100` times the argument of above.
+> 3. Submit a job with `time python3` but using `10000000000`, i.e. `100` times the argument of above.
 What is the runtime limit that you want to specify?
 >
 {: .challenge}